Artificial intelligence is a massive opportunity but triggers some risks which cannot be sorted through over-regulation that might damage the market.

-The Committee is for the introduction of strict liability rules for damages caused by requiring only proof that damage has occurred and the establishment of a causal link between the harmful behaviour of the robot and the damage suffered by the injured party.
+The Committee is for the introduction of strict liability rules for damages caused by requiring only proof that damage has occurred and the establishment of a causal link between the harmful behavior of the robot and the loss suffered by the injured party.

-This would not sort the issue around the allocation of responsibilities for “autonomous” robots like Google DeepMind that did not receive instructions from the producer.
-And this is the reason why the Committee is proposing the introduction of a compulsory insurance scheme for robots producers or owners (e.g. in the case of producers of self-driving cars).
-The issue is whether such obligation would represent an additional cost that either would be borne by customers or would even prevent the development of technologies.
+This approach would not sort the issue around the allocation of responsibilities for “autonomous” robots like Google DeepMind that did not receive instructions from the producer.
+And this is the reason why the Committee is proposing the introduction of a compulsory insurance scheme for robots producers or owners (e.g., in the case of producers of self-driving cars).
+The issue is whether such an obligation would represent an additional cost that either customer would bear or would even prevent the development of technologies.

 What sounds quite unusual and honestly a bit “scary” is that the Committee also calls for the introduction of a “legal status” for robots of electronic persons “with specific rights and obligations, including that of making good any damage they may cause, and applying electronic personality to cases where robots make smart autonomous decisions or otherwise interact with third parties independently“.

-The report does not fully clarify how such legal status should work in practice, but it seems like we are already attempting to distinguish the liability of the artificial intelligence itself separate from the one of its producer/owner.
-This shall be assessed on a case by case basis in relation to autonomous robots, but civil law rules definitely need to evolve in order to accept such principles.
+The report does not sufficiently clarify how such legal status should work in practice, but it seems like we are already attempting to distinguish the liability of the artificial intelligence itself separate from the one of its producer/owner.
+This assessment shall be on a case by case basis with autonomous robots, but civil law rules need to evolve to accept such principles.

 Are ethical rules needed?

-The Committee stressed the need of guiding ethical framework for the design, production and use of robots.
-This would operate in conjunction with a code of conduct for robotics engineers, of a code for research ethics committees when reviewing robotics protocols and of model licences for designers and users.
+The Committee stressed the need for guiding ethical framework for the design, production, and use of robots.
+This scenario would operate in conjunction with a code of conduct for robotics engineers, of code for research ethics committees when reviewing robotics protocols and of model licenses for designers and users.